einarwh/StyleCopRules/README.md

 # Introduction

 Used correctly, StyleCop is a useful tool for enforcing healthy code hygiene in your C# project.
 Used incorrectly, it can cause considerable harm by prompting developers to resort to bad practices like autogenerating documentation or wasting the developers' time by forcing them to manually keep their code elements sorted.
 StyleCop is best when it is largely invisible, gets out of the developers' way, yet keeps them from writing sloppy code by accident.
-When in doubt, it is better to leave a rule out, since a false positive is worse than a false negative.
+In general, a candidate rule needs to provide benefits that significantly offset the cost for developers in order to be included in the analysis.
+When in doubt, it is better to leave a rule out.

 # Assessment of rules